B'Day: Music and lyrics

-"Upgrade U", which features Jay-Z, speaks about a woman offering luxuries to a man in order to upgrade his lifestyle and reputation, similar to the concept of "Suga Mama".
-Musically, it's a hip hop track with influences of pop, soul and R&B. The album's fifth track and second single "Ring the Alarm", which is an R&B song incorporating elements of punk rock, is noted for the use of a siren in its melody and "shows a harder edge to Beyoncé's sound".
-Lyrically, it features Beyoncé as the female protagonist impersonating a threatened woman involved in a love triangle and is unwilling to allow another woman to profit from all the efforts she put on to make her lover a better man.
-"Kitty Kat" is a hip hop-influenced smooth R&B track speaking about the female protagonist who feels that her love interest has underestimated her.
+"Upgrade U", which features Jay-Z, is about a woman offering luxuries to a man in order to upgrade his lifestyle and reputation, similar to the concept of "Suga Mama".
+Musically, it is a hip hop track with influences of pop, soul and R&B. The album's fifth track and second single, "Ring the Alarm", is an R&B song incorporating elements of punk rock; noted for the use of a siren in its melody, it "shows a harder edge to Beyoncé's sound".
+Lyrically, Beyoncé portrays a woman in a love triangle who is unwilling to let another woman profit from the effort she invested in making her lover a better man.
+"Kitty Kat" is a hip hop-influenced smooth R&B track about the female protagonist who feels that her love interest has underestimated her.
 "Freakum Dress" features a crescendo using a two-note riff and galloping beats.
 The song "advises women who have partners with straying eyes to put on sexy dresses and grind on other guys in the club to regain their affections".
-Meanwhile, the use of the "uh-huh huh huh" vocals and brassy stabs in the R&B-funk break-up song "Green Light" is a direct echo to Beyoncé's single "Crazy in Love" (2003), according to Peter Robinson of The Guardian.
-"Irreplaceable" is a midtempo ballad with pop and R&B influences, and speaks of a breakdown of a woman's relationship with a man after she discovers his infidelity.
+Meanwhile, the use of the "uh-huh huh huh" vocals and brassy stabs in the R&B-funk break-up song "Green Light" is a direct echo of Beyoncé's single "Crazy in Love" (2003), according to Peter Robinson of The Guardian.
+"Irreplaceable" is a midtempo ballad with pop and R&B influences, and is about the breakdown of a woman's relationship with a man after she discovers his infidelity.
 The standard edition's closing track "Resentment" is a soul and soft rock ballad about a gritty, agitated goodbye, which adds a "different kind of overwrought drama".